-In an escalation of tensions between two superpowers amid the rise of a global pandemic, China declared that all US journalists affiliated with the New York Times, Washington Post and expelled from China.
+In an escalation of tensions between two superpowers amid the rise of a global pandemic, China declared that all US journalists affiliated with the New York Times, Washington Post and Wall Street Journal would be expelled from China.

 The move comes weeks after the Trump administration ordered four Chinese state-funded news outlets operating in the United States to cap the number of Chinese nationals working on their staff to 100 per organization.
 This was reportedly in retaliation for the expulsion of three Wall Street Journal reporters and cracking down on both national and foreign journalism during the initial coronavirus outbreak in Wuhan.

 Recently, US President Donald Trump has referred to the coronavirus (SARS-CoV-2) as the “Chinese virus.”
 He argues that the language is fair since that is where the virus reportedly originated from.
 “It’s not racist at all.
 It comes from China, that’s all,” Trump said in regards to a question on how appropriate the designation was, adding that “China had tried to say at one point – maybe they stopped now – that it was caused by American soldiers.
 That can’t happen.
 It’s not going to happen, not as long as I’m president.”

 Several days ago, China’s foreign ministry spokesperson Zhao Lijian perpetuated the conspiracy theory that the US had a hand in spreading the virus.
 Others in the US push back against Trump’s rhetoric.
 New York City Mayor Bill de Blasio suggested the president’s language is dangerous and unhelpful.
 “Our Asian-American communities – people YOU serve – are already suffering.
 They don’t need you fueling more bigotry,” he tweeted.